-Instructor of Dance, Interlochen Center for the Arts
+Instructor of Dance, Interlochen Arts Academy and Arts Camp

 Dancer, scholar and resource panelist for the Singapore School of the Arts (SOTA)